Ready or not: Deja vu, deep adaptation and the pandemic

 Once we have that visual map, we separate out different aspects of collapse (such as food security, economic stability, biodiversity, conflict and violence, morals and mental health) and arrange them as 5 physical pathways that traverse the room (2), starting with where we are today and ending with the worst case scenario we are willing to consider in our lifetime.
 Then we walk those trajectories, imaginging how it will be if/when those events unfold around us.

 It takes courage to do this.
 Many people live with a nagging semi-conscious fear about what we are doing to Earth and to each other.
 They skip past the scariest or saddest stuff in their newsfeed.
 They change the subject if it comes up in conversation.
-They cling to naive optimism because to accept anything less is to face overwhelming grief and insecurity.
+They cling to a breed of hope unconnected with realism because to accept anything less is to face overwhelming grief and insecurity.
 But what we discovered is this: the monster you look in the eye, is more manageable than the monster behind the wardrobe you try to block out of your mind.
 So, armed with this revelation, over the last 18 months, we have walked many groups of emerging leaders through the desperately bleak trajectories of social collapse.
 Not to induce despair, but because when we are faced with the impossible, we are capable of extraordinary things.

 St Ethelburga’s approach to deep adaptation (3) includes a model of values-based resilience.
 It is a call to face reality, stand in solidarity, and dig into our values.
 After we walk the landscape we created with our alarming images, we go inside our hearts and ask: if these scenarios become a part of my future, by what values do I want to live?
 What inner resources can help me find meaning in dark places?
 Then we walk the pathways again, holding those values alive within us – and notice how utterly different the experience becomes.
 The task then is to find creative ways to bake those values in, so they go through us like the writing in a stick of rock, while we still have the luxury of time to inwwardly prepare.